nas5w/interview-guide/docs/types-of-interviews.md

 Some companies explicitly test against values while others unconsciously make this assessment.
 Regardless, it's very important to know a company's public values and be prepared to demonstrate how you align with them.

 ::: info VALUES INTERVIEW EXAMPLE QUESTION
-Are our company, one of our core values is "team above individual."
+At our company, one of our core values is "team above individual."
 How have you exemplified this value?
 :::

 ## Leetcode-style interviews